ON THIS PAGE: You will learn about the different types of treatments doctors use for people with esophageal cancer. Use the menu to see other pages.

-For metastatic esophageal cancer, supportive care is very important to help relieve symptoms and side effects.
+For metastatic esophageal cancer, palliative or supportive care is very important to help relieve symptoms and side effects.
 The goal of treatment is usually to lengthen a person’s life, while easing symptoms such as pain and problems with eating.
-Your health care team may recommend a treatment plan that includes chemotherapy, as well as radiation therapy to help relieve pain or discomfort.
-Palliative care will also be important to help relieve symptoms and side effects.
+Your treatment plan may include chemotherapy, as well as radiation therapy to help relieve pain or discomfort.
 For example, an esophageal stent, laser therapy, photodynamic therapy, or cryotherapy may help keep the esophagus open (see above).

 Remission and the chance of recurrence